1ssb/torchkan/README.md

 1. **Weight Initialization:** Weights are initialized using the Kaiming uniform distribution, optimized for the linear nonlinearity, ensuring a robust start for training.
 2. **Dynamic Weight and Normalization Management:** Each layer has its weights for both base transformations and polynomial expansions, managed dynamically to scale with the input features and polynomial order.

-### Forward Pass

-- **Device Compatibility:** The network ensures all computations are conducted on the appropriate device by transferring input `x` to match the model's parameters.
-- **Normalization and Polynomial Expansion:** Inputs are normalized to the range \([-1, 1]\), which is crucial for stable Legendre polynomial calculations.
-- **Legendre Polynomials:** These are computed up to the specified order for each normalized input, exploiting their orthogonal properties to better capture input features' nuances.
-- **Combined Outputs:** The network sums the results of linear transformations (using base weights) and polynomial transformations (using polynomial weights), followed by activation and normalization.

-## Advantages Over Splines
+## Advantages Over Splines (Needs to be rigorously emperically tested)

 - **Flexibility in High-Dimensional Spaces:** Legendre polynomials provide a more systematic approach to capturing interactions in high-dimensional data compared to splines, which often require manual knot placement and suffer from dimensionality issues.
 - **Analytical Efficiency:** The caching and recurrence relation used in Legendre polynomial computations avoid the computational overhead associated with spline evaluations, especially in high dimensions.
-- **Generalization:** Due to their orthogonal properties, Legendre polynomials often lead to better generalization in machine learning models, avoiding overfitting issues common with higher-degree splines.
+- **Generalization:** Due to their orthogonal properties, Legendre polynomials often lead to better generalization in machine learning model fitting, avoiding overfitting issues common with higher-degree splines.

 ## Performance Metrics